 - a loss of bladder or bowel control

-- an inability to pass urine
+- an inability to pass urine (difficulty peeing)

-- numbness around your genitals, buttocks or back passage
+- numbness around your genitals or buttocks

-- it's worse at night
+- it doesn't improve after resting or it's worse at night

 - it started after an accident, such as after a car accident